---

 | Sparse Retrieval | BM25 Algorithm | Lexical keyword-matching |

-Reciprocal Rank Fusion (RRF) merges these result sets by scoring each document based on its rank position in both the semantic and lexical lists.
-This mathematical combination prioritizes content that performs consistently across both search dimensions.
-Perplexity executes this entire process using Vespa AI to maintain a strict real-time latency budget during the retrieval phase.
+Reciprocal Rank Fusion (RRF) merges the result sets from dense and sparse retrieval by scoring each document according to its rank position in both lists.
+Perplexity executes this complex process using Vespa AI to maintain a strict real-time latency budget.
+To appear in the final merged candidate set, your content must demonstrate high performance across both semantic and lexical dimensions.

 ## Stage 4: L3 Re-Ranking (Where Most Content Fails)

-Cross-encoder re-rankers process top candidates from Stage 3 to score passage pairs against queries with significantly higher precision than initial retrieval.
-Perplexity specifically utilizes a three-layer XGBoost re-ranker for entity searches.
-If retrieved documents fail to meet a strict mathematical quality threshold, the system discards the entire result set and returns nothing.
+Cross-encoder re-rankers process top candidates from Stage 3 to score passage pairs against queries with extreme precision.
+Perplexity utilizes a specific three-layer XGBoost re-ranker for entity-based searches.
+If retrieved documents fail to meet a specific mathematical quality threshold, the system discards the entire result set and returns no information to the user.

 ## Stage 5: LLM Synthesis and Citation

-The surviving, re-ranked text chunks are injected into the LLM's context window alongside the original query.
+LLMs receive surviving, re-ranked text chunks within the context window alongside the original user query.
 The model is instructed to generate a response using only the provided context and to append citations.
-Your content is either in that context window or it is not; there is no partial credit for excluded data.
+Content inclusion is strictly binary; your data is either present in the context window or it is excluded entirely, as these systems offer no partial credit for near-misses.

-* **Traditional SEO Logic Harms RAG:** Narrative introductions and keyword density optimization actively harm RAG re-ranking scores.
-A passage that spends 200 words building context before answering a question will be chunked into low-density fragments that fail the Stage 4 quality gate.
-While thin topic coverage may work for Google, it prevents AI engines from identifying your content as a primary source.
+* **Traditional SEO Logic Incompatibility:** Traditional SEO logic, including long narrative introductions and keyword density optimization, actively harms RAG re-ranking scores.
+Passages that use 200 words to build context before answering a question result in low-density fragments.
+These fragments typically fail the Stage 4 quality gate required for inclusion in AI responses.

-* **Crawler Accessibility Barriers:** AI crawlers like GPTBot, PerplexityBot, and ClaudeBot struggle to extract coherent data from B2B websites using JavaScript-rendered content and unstructured DOM elements designed for human browsers.
-If the underlying HTML does not explicitly define entity relationships through JSON-LD Schema markup, the AI cannot extract a clear picture of what the company does, who it serves, or why it is different.
+* **Crawler Accessibility Barriers:** AI crawlers like GPTBot, PerplexityBot, and ClaudeBot struggle with JavaScript-rendered content and unstructured DOM elements designed for human browsers.
+Websites that fail to define entity relationships through JSON-LD Schema markup prevent AI engines from extracting a coherent picture of company operations.
+Without this technical structure, AI cannot determine who a company serves or why it is different.

-Infrastructure work in Steps 4 and 5 amplifies the content work done in Steps 1 through 3.
-These implementation steps are sequenced deliberately because running them in reverse order wastes effort.
-AI crawlers will continue to misread your brand identity even if the content is excellent if the underlying technical structure is not optimized first.
+The implementation guide follows a deliberate sequence where infrastructure improvements in Steps 4 and 5 amplify the content work performed in Steps 1 through 3.
+Executing these steps in reverse order results in wasted effort.
+AI crawlers continue to misinterpret brand identity even if the content is excellent, provided the underlying technical accessibility has not been addressed.

 ## Step 1: Build a Prompt Map, Not a Keyword List